-Rooster is a local sharing community where neighbors share free resources.
+Rooster is your city’s central hub for neighbors to help, borrow and share with one another - the only rule is that everything must be FREE.
 The benefits of such a community are immense: from reducing our waste and our spending, to getting to know our neighbors, and spreading acts of kindness around us.
-As Rooster members, we practice unconditional giving and focus on contributing our share.
+As Rooster members, we practice unconditional giving and focus on contributing our share and paying it forward.
 Everything on Rooster is done for free without expectation of pay or reciprocity.
 We’re neighbors being neighbors again.

 Rooster (beta) is available in select locations.
 You may join a community nearby:

 Rooster is still growing up.
 A high number of joiners in your city or neighborhood will speed up Rooster’s arrival in your location.
 Join now and invite your friends, you’ll be notified as soon as Rooster hatches and you’ll be able to start Roostering right away!

 We love hearing from you! email us: firstname.lastname@example.org

 No. Your address is only visible to you.

 We ask for your address so we can show you more relevant requests from members who live nearby.
 The pins on the Rooster user map can not be associated with any specific user nor their exact location.

 If no positions are posted on our website, feel free to shoot us an email with your CV or Linkedin profile, and let us know what attracts you to join Rooster and how you can contribute.
 We are always excited to meet individuals who share our passion and want to help. email@example.com

 Anything else which does not directly or indirectly involve a monetary exchange or promotion is generally fine.

 We encourage you to use good judgement and ask for things that are reasonable to ask a neighbor.